-2 members of Congress say they met man with coronavirus
+Several lawmakers had contact with man at CPAC who got virus

 Cheney has been told by CPAC that she was not exposed to the convention attendee who has tested positive for the coronavirus, a Cheney spokesman said.

-Both President Donald Trump and Vice President Mike Pence spoke at CPAC, but the White House said there was no indication that either had met or were in “close proximity” to the infected attendee.
+Both President Donald Trump and Vice President Mike Pence spoke at CPAC, but the White House said there was no indication that either had met or been in “close proximity” to the infected attendee.

 Cruz said he met the man being treated for coronavirus 10 days ago at the conference in Oxon Hill, Maryland.
 The Texas Republican said he’s not experiencing any symptoms, feels fine and has been advised by medical authorities that the odds of transmission were extremely low.

-Yet, Cruz said, out of an abundance of caution he will remain at home in Texas for another few days until a full 14 days have passed since the interaction.
+Yet, Cruz said, out of an abundance of caution he will remain at home.
 He said medical authorities advised him that those who have interacted with him in the last 10 days should not be concerned about potential transmission.

 David Popp, spokesman for Senate Majority Leader Mitch McConnell, R-Ky￼., said Sunday evening that no changes had been made in the chamber’s schedule in the wake of Cruz’s decision to remain in Texas.
 McConnell had spoken with Cruz, Popp said.